PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 0.171745s to 0.142100s (1.21x), and traced peak memory from 5.42 MiB to
 2.85 MiB (47.5%).
 No model conversion or inference was run.

+Strict full-integer activation dtype selection now constructs input/output name sets once per variant and reuses them for every tensor decision.
+The former standalone helper rebuilt both sets at each call.
+The focused ownership gate fixes one construction per boundary and the strict quantization selection passes 50 tests.
+Against the immediately preceding checkpoint, an 11-run synthetic 2,000-op INT16 full-integer median improved from 0.013129s to 0.011785s (1.11x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted